Recipe Overview

 How to Store

-• To Store: Cool cookies completely.
+To store: Cool cookies completely.
 Store your kitchen sink cookies in an airtight container at room temperature for up to 1 week.

-• Freeze: Kitchen sink cookies freeze great!
-Stash the cooled cookies in a freezer-safe container or freezer bag and keep them frozen for up to 3 months.
+To freeze: Stash the cooled cookies in a freezer-safe container or freezer bag and keep them frozen for up to 3 months.
 Defrost the cookies on the counter before serving.

 Recipe